elejeune11/FEM-bench/README.md

 ### Latest Results <a name="results"></a>

-Output Metrics:
+### Output Metrics:
 * **Function Correctness (✓ = Match)**: Indicates whether each model's generated function produced outputs that exactly matched the reference implementation on all verification inputs.
-* **Reference Tests Passed (%)**: Shows the percentage of model-generated test functions that successfully passed when run against the known-correct reference implementation.
+* **Joint Test Success Rate (%)**: Shows the percentage of model-generated test functions that both (1) passed on the reference implementation and (2) failed on all known-broken implementations.
+This metric captures tests that successfully distinguish correct from incorrect solutions. *(Note: this does not guarantee comprehensive coverage — only a curated set of failure cases are tested.)*
-* **Expected Failures Detected (%)**: Reports how often each model's test functions correctly failed when run on known-broken implementations, assessing the tests’ ability to catch errors.

 ### Function Correctness (✓ = Match)